CERRE think tank Logo

 Máximo Miccinilli

-Máximo Miccinilli* is CERRE Energy & Climate Advisor.
-He was Director, Energy & Climate, until March 2021 at the Centre on Regulation in Europe (CERRE), leading the think tank’s research and activities related to energy and climate.
+Máximo Miccinilli* was Director, Energy & Climate at the Centre on Regulation in Europe (CERRE), leading the think tank’s research and activities related to energy and climate.

 He was previously leading the public affairs and communications activities of European Aluminium where he managed international campaigns on energy and climate matters.